uw-advanced-robotics/googletest-gcc-windows-builds/README.md

 # Redistributable Windows googletest builds

+This repo provides pre-built Googletest and Googlemock libraries for Windows, compiled using g++ under MinGW.

+See the "Releases" section of this repo for the latest builds.

+Builds are done solely via GitHub Actions on shared runners and thus are auditable if you so desire.
+You can also follow the instructions below to manually build Googletest on your own machine.

 ## Build environment dependencies

-Versions listed are those used for the latest build.
+Versions listed are those used by the CI to build new releases.
+They should be kept in sync with the CI Workflow.

 - Python 3.9.7
-- CMake 3.21.4
+- CMake 3.21.2
 - WinLibs MinGW toolchain, from https://winlibs.com/.
 UCRT runtime (64-bit).
 Version:

   > GCC 11.2.0 + LLVM/Clang/LLD/LLDB 13.0.0 + MinGW-w64 9.0.0 - UCRT - release 2

-## Building Googletest
+## Building Googletest manually

 Find the path at which your MinGW toolchain was extracted.